 Recently, Ken was elected by his peers on the Nebraska State Bar Association’s House of Delegates to serve as its Chair.
-The gavel will pass to him in October of 2022.
+The gavel passed to him in October of 2022.
 He is also a current member of the Nebraska State Bar Association’s Executive Council, Practice and Procedure Committee, Legislation Committee, and Education Committee.
 He was previously elected to serve as the Second District’s representative on the Nebraska State Bar Association’s Executive Council and served in that position from 2015 to 2019.
 Ken was a member of the 2007/2008 Nebraska State Bar Association Leadership Academy.

 Prior to joining the firm, Ken was Judicial Law Clerk to Honorable Kenneth C. Stephan, Nebraska Supreme Court from 2000-2001.
 From 2001-2003, he was Judicial Law Clerk to the Honorable Lyle E. Strom, United States District Court Judge for the District of Nebraska.
 In 2000, Ken graduated, magna cum laude, from Creighton University School of Law.